unofficial-unifi/unifi-pfsense/README.md

 - Because the UniFi Controller software is proprietary, it cannot be built from source and cannot be included directly.
 - Because Ubiquiti does not provide a standard way to fetch the software (not even a "latest" symlink), we cannot identify the appropriate version to download from Ubiquiti programmatically.
-- It is not clear whether we can even download the software automatically from Ubiquiti according to the terms of the relevant licenses.
+- It is not clear whether we can even download the software automatically from Ubiquiti according to the terms of the relevant licenses, and Ubiquiti offers no guidance.
 - Version 3 of the UniFI software has just been released, and it is not clear what the differences are from v2 for the purposes of this project.

 Installation
 ------------

-The project now provides two working scripts: an rc script to start and stop the UniFi controller, and an installation script to automatically download and install everything, including the rc script.

-To install the whole shebang:
+To install the controller software and the rc script:

-1. Log in to your pfSense system via the command line.
+1. Log in to the pfSense command line shell as root.
-2. Run this one-liner which downloads the install script and pipes it into sh:
+2. Run this one-line command, which downloads the install script from Github and executes it with sh:

   ```
     fetch -o - http://git.io/pRYzMA | sh -s
   ```

-3. That's it.
-The install script will do its work and start the UniFi controller when it's finished.
+The install script will install dependencies, download the UniFi controller software, make some adjustments, and start the UniFi controller.

 Starting and Stopping
 ---------------------

-In its present state, the only way to start and stop the controller is to use the freebsd `service` command.
+To start and stop the controller, use the `service` command from the command line.

 - To start the controller:

   ```
     service unifi start
   ```
+  The UniFi controller takes a few minutes to start.
+The 'start' command exits immediately while the startup continues in the background.

 - To stop the controller:

   ```
     service unifi stop
   ```

-The UniFi controller takes quite a while to start.
-The 'start' command exits immediately while the startup continues in the background.

-Stopping the controller is an even stranger situation; the stop command itself takes a while to execute, and then the shutdown continues for several minutes in the background.
-However, when stopping, the rc script will wait and show some progress dots.
-The idea is to hold up system shutdown until the UniFi controller has had a chance to exit cleanly.
+  The the stop command takes a while to execute, and then the shutdown continues for several minutes in the background.
+The rc script will wait until the command received and the shutdown is finished.
+The idea is to hold up system shutdown until the UniFi controller has a chance to exit cleanly.

 References
 ----------